florenciopaucar/deep-reinforcement-learning/p1_navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+3. Place the file in the cloned repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+The code of the project start in `Navigation.ipynb` where you will run the cells to get your own agent or tune the hyperparameters.
+The project contain the following files.

+1. Navigation.ipynb: Contains the procedure to train the agent.
+2. Agent: It is defined the behaviour of the agent with includes the double deep q-networks algorithm.
+3. Model: It is defined the architecture of the neural networks model which include the option for dueling deep q-networks.
+4. checkpoint.pth: This is the deep q-networks model obtained during training.
+Feel free to improve the model.

 ### (Optional) Challenge: Learning from Pixels

-After you have successfully completed the project, if you're looking for an additional challenge, you have come to the right place!
+After you have reviewed the project, if you're looking for an additional challenge, you have come to the right place!
 In the project, your agent learned from information such as its velocity, along with ray-based perception of objects around its forward direction.
 A more challenging task would be to learn directly from pixels!

 To solve this harder task, you'll need to download a new Unity environment.
-This environment is almost identical to the project environment, where the only difference is that the state is an 84 x 84 RGB image, corresponding to the agent's first-person view.  (**Note**: Udacity students should not submit a project with this new environment.)
+This environment is almost identical to the project environment, where the only difference is that the state is an 84 x 84 RGB image, corresponding to the agent's first-person view.

 You need only select the environment that matches your operating system:
 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/VisualBanana_Linux.zip)